PipsqueakLai/Record/index.md

-# Welcome to my Notes
+# Welcome to My Notes

 ```You can use the [editor on GitHub](https://github.com/PipsqueakLai/Record/edit/master/index.md) to maintain and preview the content for your website in Markdown files.